Dynepic/playPORTALnpm/README.md

 ```

 ##### Data
-The SDK provides a simple Key Value (KV) storage.
-On login, there are two data stores opened / created for this user.
-There is a private data store for this users exclusive use, and there is a global data store this user shares with all other users of this same app.
+The SDK provides a simple Key Value (KV) store.
+On login, two data stores are opened / created for this user.
+There is a private data store for this users exclusive use, and a global data store this user shares with all other users of this same app.
 If a user logs out and logs in at a later date, the data in the private data store will be as left upon logout.
 The contents of the global data store will most likely have changed based on write operation of other users.

-	PPwriteData(bucketname, key, value)
-		string bucketname - the name of the data store
-		string key - a key to associate with this data
-    		string value - value to store
+* ###### Write Data
 This method will write a KV pair to the referenced data store.
 If a key is used more than once for writing, the 	value associated with the key will be updated and reflect the most recent write operation.

+	PPwriteData(bucketname, key, value)
+	parms:
+		bucketname - the name of the data store (string)
+		key - a key to associate with this data (string)
+		value - value to store (JSON.stringify'able JSON, e.g. objects w/o functions)
+	returns:
-Returns a promise 		that will indicate status of the completed/errored operatoin.
+	    	A promise that will resolve to indicate the success/error status of the write operation.

 ```
 	PPwriteData('mybucket', somekey, somevalue)
 	.then((response) => {